Home » Military & Veteran Benefits » Senate NDAA Proposal Includes Smaller Pay Raise For Junior Enlisted Troops

 Under the Senate plan, junior enlisted members would be authorized a pay raise totaling 5.5%, with all troops getting a 4.5% pay increase.
 Junior troops get an extra 1% under this Senate plan, not an extra 15%.

-The Senate’s version feels stingy in light of the House’s proposal, but is the House version actually doable based on the issues discussed below?
+The Senate’s version feels stingy in light of the House’s proposal, but is the House version doable based on the issues discussed below?
 Some military publications note that the much larger proposed military pay raise is looking less likely given the growing rift in the numbers.

 Doing the Math on the 2025 NDAA